zxpoqas123/MCT-HFR/README.md

 gpu_id=0 (indicates which gpu to use)

-model=MCT_4 (indicates which model type to use, the number 4 indicates 4 stacked layers, which can be replaced by any other number)
+model=MCT_4 (indicating which model type to use.
+The number 4 indicates 4 stacked layers, which can be replaced by any other number)

-hidden=128 (indicates the hidden dimensions of Transformer layer)
+hidden=128 (indicating the hidden dimensions of Transformer layer)

-seed=2021 (indicates the random seed)
+seed=2021 (indicating the random seed)

-missing_rate=0.2 (indicates the missing rate of input features)
+missing_rate=0.2 (indicating the missing rate of input features)

-train_dynamic=1 (1 indicates the dynamic training, while 0 indicates the static training, i.e., one-to-one training)
+train_dynamic=1 (indicating the dynamic training.
+Switching it to 0 will indicate the static training, i.e., one-to-one training)

 ### Model training: